 3. Engage in physical activity within an hour from awakening

 Engaging in physical activity has been shown to promote wakefulness and reduce drowsy feeling.
 Do not raise the bar too high, though: brisk morning runs are not for everyone.
-Short walk around the block or doing some housework might be enough for you.
-Don’t spend the whole morning sitting with the newspaper.
+A short walk around the block or doing some housework might be enough for you.
+Don't spend the whole morning sitting and reading the newspaper.

 4. Wash up using cold water